mmu-webdesign/awdd2-2022-group5/2_IA_and_content_strategy/personas.md

 <img src="sp2-media/JuliePersona-IC.png" alt="Persona One" width="1000">

-### Name of persona - Julie Walters
+### Name of persona
-The persona of Julie was derived from the results of our user research which indicated
+Provide a description and explain how this persona was derived from your user research.

 ---